Simple proof of confidentiality for private quantum channels in noisy environments: Results

 where $\ket{\psi}_{PE}$ is a purification of the initial state $\rho$ provided by Eve and $ p_{\rho}$ denotes the probability of the protocol succeeding for initial state $\rho$.
 The system $f$ distinguishes the accepting from the aborting branch.
-Consequently we define the noisy ideal map $\F^\alpha$, where $\alpha$ characterizes the level of noise, as $\F^\alpha = \mathcal{N}^\alpha \circ \F$, where $\mathcal{N}^\alpha$ denotes the noise process acting on the output qubits of the resource states of hashing.
-This enables us now to precisely define the term confidentiality.
-In particular, we call the hashing protocol $\mathcal{E}^\alpha$ $\varepsilon$-confidential, if
+To analyze confidentiality taking into account realistic noisy scenarios, we also define the noisy ideal map $\F^\alpha$, where $\alpha$ characterizes the level of noise, as $\F^\alpha = \mathcal{N}^\alpha \circ \F$, where $\mathcal{N}^\alpha$ denotes the noise process acting on the output qubits of the resource states of hashing.
+We first clarify the noise processes we assume to act on the resource states of the measurement-based implementation of hashing, which motivate our definition of the ideal noisy map.
+We observe that there are a number of dominating sources of noise: noise on the resource states, noise on the read-in Bell measurements, and noise on the initial states subject to distillation.
+For the noise acting on the resource states we assume i.i.d. local depolarizing noise.
+This is physically reasonable due to the observations in \cite{Wallnofer16}, which shows that i.i.d. local depolarizing noise provides an accurate approximation of noise acting on resource states if these states get generated locally via entanglement distillation.
+The resource states for the measurement-based implementation of hashing consist only of input and output qubits, see Appendix \ref{sec:meas:hash} for further details.
+We denote the noise acting on the input qubits and output qubits of the resource states by $\mathcal{N}_{\mathrm{in}} = \prod^n_{j=1} \mathcal{D}_{j}(\alpha)$ and $\mathcal{N}_{\mathrm{out}} = \prod^m_{k=1} \mathcal{D}_{k}(\alpha)$ respectively where